vratidc/vratidc.github.io/_publications/vr-storytelling-cvmp.md

 ---
-title:  "Grammar of VR storytelling: Analysis of perceptual cues in VR cinema"
+title:  "Grammar of VR storytelling: Analysis of Perceptual Cues in VR Cinema"
 type: "Short Paper"
 publication: "yes"
 activity: "no"